-At a press conference last Monday, Mayor Tate labelled the home port option that his council applied to the Federal Government for approval as, “the worst case scenario.”
+At a press conference last Monday, Mayor Tate labelled the home port option that his council applied to the Federal Government for approval as ‘the worst case scenario’.

-“They are also trying to tell councillors that they’ll be getting over 200 ships a year from the moment it opens, but that just flies in the face of everything we know about the industry and the local conditions here, they’d be extremely lucky to get a quarter of that – surely the councillors can’t be that stupid?” added the source.
+“They are also trying to tell councillors that they’ll be getting over 200 ships a year from the moment it opens, but that just flies in the face of everything we know about the industry and the local conditions here.
+They’d be extremely lucky to get a quarter of that – surely the councillors can’t be that stupid?” added the source.

 “This will be a port of call only, so that means no refuelling, and it’s mainly for people to get on and off,” said Mayor Tate on Channel 7 news, ahead of the last election.

-As recent as March 23rd this year, Mr Tate reaffirmed his commitment to the Gold Coast terminal only ever being a ‘port of call’ and not requiring all of the invasive components that a full home turnaround port would deliver.
+As recently as March 23rd this year, Mr Tate reaffirmed his commitment to the Gold Coast terminal only ever being a ‘port of call’ and not requiring all of the invasive components that a full home turnaround port would deliver.

-“My position hasn’t changed — a ‘port of call’ is what I want and if it doesn’t tick all the environmental boxes, I’ll be the first one to vote it down,” Tate told the Gold Coast Bulletin in a conversation lambasting Mick Fanning, who had made his views public in opposing the proposal.
+“My position hasn’t changed — a ‘port of call’ is what I want and if it doesn’t tick all the environmental boxes, I’ll be the first one to vote it down,” Tate told the Gold Coast Bulletin in a conversation lambasting Australian surfing icon Mick Fanning, who had made his views public in opposing the proposal.

-The two-berth option is understood to cost even more than the approximate half billion already estimated for a single berth terminal.
+The two-berth option is understood to cost even more than the half billion already estimated for a single berth terminal.

-Other options suggested to LiQUiFY about funding the half billion dollar bill have included:
+Other options suggested to LiQUiFY about funding the half-billion-dollar bill have included:

 - Get rate payers to pay for it

 - Hold a massive ‘fire sale’ on city parks and public assets

 “It’s like nothing we’ve ever seen before and it’s got a lot of people talking,” said the spokesperson.

 Save Our Spit added that they had been in contact with an EPBC applications expert to learn more, telling LiQUiFY, “It’s clear that this proposal fell into the ‘Not Controlled Action – Particular Manner’ bracket according to the Government.
 It is standard then for the Government to call on the proponent (council) for more information, and they did, but they must also then publish the updated conditions and specific controls – the ‘particular manner’ in which the approval is granted – so that the public is granted another ten-day period to make submissions to be considered by the minister.
 There’s been nothing published, they just skipped ahead and said, ‘here Tom, here’s what you wanted.’

 “We’ve crunched all of the possible reasons the Feds would just skip such a crucial and fundamentally necessary part of the legislated process – we’re left with only one thing and that’s political interference,” they told LiQUiFY.

-Further to the mayor’s repeated claims that if the proposal didn’t “tick all the environmental boxes” he would be the first to scrap it, it appears the conditions imposed by the Federal Government have highlighted environmental concerns for marine wildlife in the area, acknowledging that both the construction and operation of the terminal could impact protected species.
+Further to the mayor’s repeated claims that if the proposal didn’t ‘tick all the environmental boxes’ he would be the first to scrap it, it appears the conditions imposed by the Federal Government have highlighted environmental concerns for marine wildlife in the area, acknowledging that both the construction and operation of the terminal could impact protected species.

 The Government’s own EPBC flow chart (displayed here) calls for a ten-working-day period where the public can make submissions regarding any controls or conditions they have imposed on an application.

-In a statement from the Federal Government’s Environment Department, it was admitted that the project would be, “subject to certain requirements to protect nationally significant listed species.”
+In a statement from the Federal Government’s Environment Department, it was admitted that the project would be, ‘subject to certain requirements to protect nationally significant listed species’.

 The Federal Government has recommended spotters be stationed on the structure to alert workers to any approaching marine life, and enact a mandatory 30-minute stop work period.